LTLA/BiocWorkflow2015/bioC/chipseqDB.md

 ### Filtering of low-abundance windows

 Removal of low-abundance windows is performed as previously described.
-The majority of windows in background regions are removed upon applying a modest fold-change threshold.
+The majority of windows in background regions are filtered out upon applying a modest fold-change threshold.
 This leaves a small set of relevant windows for further analysis.

     filter.stat <- filterWindows(win.data, bins, type="global")
     min.fc <- 3